Hibiclens –

 Caring for others – and yourself

-There are millions of people caring for adults and children in their lives, in fact, there were approximately 43.5 million unpaid caregivers in 2015.1 Often, those receiving care are at greater risk of infection and germs due to weakened immune systems.
+There are millions of people caring for adults and children in their lives.
+In fact, there were approximately 43.5 million unpaid caregivers in 20152.
+About 34.2 million Americans have provided unpaid care to an adult age 50 or older in the last 12 months1.

-With Hibiclens, home caregivers can use the same hospital-quality antiseptic skin cleanser that’s been trusted by healthcare providers for more than 40 years.
-Hibiclens is gentle enough for daily use2 but strong enough to begin killing germs on contact.3
+Molnlycke appreciates all those who give of themselves to help take care of others.
+With Hibiclens®, home caregivers can use the same hospital-quality antiseptic skin cleanser that’s been trusted by healthcare providers for more than 40 years.
+Hibiclens is gentle enough for daily use3 but strong enough to begin killing germs on contact4.

 Only Hibiclens